icpc/ccs-specs/Contest_API.md

 | JE  | Judging Error                            |                                                          | \-    | \-                | Something went wrong with the system
 | SE  | Submission Error                         |                                                          | \-    | \-                | Something went wrong with the submission
 | CS  | Contact Staff                            | Other                                                    | \-    | \-                | Something went wrong

+#### Simplified judgement types

+In contests with limited visibility or access rules, a simplified judgement type id defines how each judgement type will be simplified for users without access.

+For instance, in a contest where teams cannot see the specific reason another team's submission was rejected, teams might see their own judgement types, but judgements from other teams would return the corresponding simplified judgement type instead.

+Simplified judgement types must not be chained and must not refer to their own id.
+They lead directly to the equivalent simplfied judgement type, if one exists.

 #### Examples